gavinrunsdavies/ipswich-jaffa-manage-results-app/README.md

 # Ipswich-JAFFA-RC

-REST API for the Ipswich JAFFA Running Club results database.
+AngularJS WebApp for administering the Ipswich JAFFA Running Club results.

 #### Functionality
 This functionality is only accessible to valid Ipswich JAFFA Wordpress users with the right levels user role capabilities.